Geothermal HVAC Feasibility: ROI Guide

 Phase 3: Equipment Installation (2-3 days)

-5. System commissioning: Startup, testing, and optimization
+- System commissioning: Startup, testing, dialing in the performance

 Permitting and Regulatory Requirements